VRGroupRWTH/DaVE/database/isocontour/description.md

 </div>
 <div id="instructions" outline_label="Instructions" outline_indent="0" markdown="1">
 ### Instructions ###
-The archive that can be downloaded after the configuration of the example contains the shell script `isocontour_script.sh` that creates an isocontour for the provided dataset.
+The file archive that is provided for this example contains the shell script `isocontour_script.sh` that creates an isocontour for the input dataset.
 The script can be started by ruinning the following command in the terminal
 ```
 ./isocontour_script.sh